tacopetri/TorXakis-DotNet-Adapter/README.md

-# TorXakis-DotNet
+# TorXakis-DotNet-Adapter
-.NET extensions for the TorXakis model-based testing tool.
+.NET adapter for the TorXakis model-based testing tool.
 See also: https://github.com/TorXakis/TorXakis